arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 your ship’s holoterminal to check in with Imperial Intelligence headquarters on the status of your target list.
 - Meet Zhorrid on Korriban
+- Zhorrid wants you to tell her who killed her father when you find out

 ## B. Taris/Balmorra